Event

 Professor Dame Angela McLean, Chief Scientific Adviser, Ministry of Defence

-The inaugural lecture of the David Cleevely Annual Lecture Series will be delivered by Professor Dame Angela McLean, Chief Scientific Adviser (CSA), Ministry of Defence.
+The inaugural lecture of the CSaP Annual Cleevely Lecture Series was delivered online by Professor Dame Angela McLean, Chief Scientific Adviser (CSA), Ministry of Defence.

-The role of scientific advice in government has never been more crucial.
-Here is a chance to hear first hand what it is really like to be a Chief Scientific Advisor, in a role which is critical in defence and which has also involved the current COVID-19 pandemic.
+Angela McLean described what it is really like to be a Chief Scientific Adviser, in a role which is critical in defence and which has also involved the COVID-19 pandemic.

 Angela McLean DBE FRS was appointed as the CSA for the Ministry of Defence in September 2019.
-She is a Professor of Mathematical Biology in the Department of Zoology at Oxford University, a Fellow of All Souls College and Director of The Institute for Emerging Infections of Humans.
-Her research interests lie in the use of mathematical models to aid our understanding of the evolution and spread of infectious agents.
+Until April 2023, Angela McLean was a Professor of Mathematical Biology in the Department of Zoology at Oxford University and a Fellow of All Souls College.
+She took up the role of Government Chief Scientific Adviser in April 2023.
+She is also Head of the Government Science and Engineering Profession.

 The CSA is MOD's principal adviser on science and technology, with responsibility for directing research through the MOD's core S&T research portfolio.
 The CSA reports to the Permanent Secretary, is a member of the Joint Requirements Oversight Committee (JROC) and the Investment Approvals Committee, and is Co-Chair of the Research Technology and Innovation Board (RTIB).